ColinWaddell/CurrantPi/README.md

 =========
 Keep an eye on your [Raspberry Pi](https://www.raspberrypi.org/) with zero configuration <sup><sup>[\[if you've already got a web-server running\]](#install)</sup></sup>.

+Currant Pi will show you current information about:

 It'll show you current information about:

  * Board temperature